-- Emergency services measures taken during an emergency to minimize its impact. - Structural projects to keep flood waters away from properties. - Public information activities to advise property owners, potential property owners, and visitors about the hazards, ways to protect people and property from the hazards, and the natural and beneficial functions of local floodplains.
+- Preventative activities to keep flood problems from getting worse. - Natural resource protection activities to preserve or restore natural areas or the natural functions of floodplain and watershed areas. - Emergency services measures taken during an emergency to minimize its impact. - Structural projects to keep flood waters away from properties. - Public information activities to advise property owners, potential property owners, and visitors about the hazards, ways to protect people and property from the hazards, and the natural and beneficial functions of local floodplains.

 As funding becomes available for this Repetitive Loss Area, the City will undertake a more detailed mini-master drainage plan to identify alternative solutions to the flooding problems and recommend a public works project.
 The actual construction of any public works project may require the acquisition of properties and/or drainage easements.
 The City will continue to fulfill its maintenance responsibility for channels, drainageways, and storm sewer inlets and pipes.
-At this time, the City has identified the following actions which may be appropriate for RLA #20.
+At this time, the City has identified the following actions which may be appropriate for RLA #23.